craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
 = 1.2.3 =
+* Tweak: Allowed up to 100 characters in "Other" field instead of only 20
 * Fix: Phone validatation counts were not working correctly in certain circumstances
+* Fix: Fixed name spacing issue that was hiding some of the tools in the "Registrations" tab in certain circumstances

 = 1.2.2 =
 * Fix: A second validation of the "First" and "Last" fields would cause the form to not submit even though no errors were shown to the form submitter.
 The second check was fixed.